 Montana is the country’s fourth-largest state by size, but the eighth-smallest in population.
 This means you can drive for a quite some time before coming across anyone else.
 Open roads can lead to pleasant drives, but they can also be quite dangerous.
 Nowhere is this more true than on Montana’s Highway 2, which stretches east-west across the northern end of the state.

 The roadway maintains a 70 mph speed limit, even as it winds through some mountainous regions.
 And while the scenic nature may be eye-popping, it also means you’re far away from the nearest help.
-In 2020, the median EMS call in Montana took a total of 45 minutes.
+In 2021, the median EMS call in Montana took a total of nearly 45 minutes.
 That number only gets higher when first responders have to travel to and from remote Highway 2.

 Road to Hana, Hawaii